 About the wine:

-From an exceptional vintage comes an exceptional wine, which draws all the power contained within small grapes of a concentration rarely seen in Margaux.
-The density of the color is impressive, as are the aromas that awaken slowly but surely: elegant aging notes (cedar, vanilla, smoke) lightly spice a very fresh bouquet of red and black fruits, blackberry, rose, peony, and paprika.
-Powerful and concentrated from the first sip, lined with tight, powdery tannins, very minty and mouth-watering on the finish, the palate is simply monumental.
-And astonishingly upright despite the high ripeness of the grapes.
+From an exceptional vintage comes an exceptional wine, which draws all its power from small grapes of a concentration rarely seen in Margaux.
+The depth of color is impressive, as are the aromas that unfold slowly but surely: elegant aging notes (cedar, vanilla, smoke) add a subtle spice to a very fresh bouquet of red and black fruits, blackberry, rose, peony, and paprika.
+Powerful and concentrated from the very first sip, lined with tight, powdery tannins, and featuring a very minty, mouth-watering finish, the palate is simply monumental.
+And it displays astonishing structure despite the high ripeness of the grapes.
 It will stand the test of time.
 2030–2055

 About the estate: